abhi3700/My_Learning-Rust/cookbook/src/fetch_api_data.md

 ---

+But I figured out that I can just minimize the struct by shortening the fields that I need from the API response.
-In order to further filter the data (`latitude`, `longitude`), I would be modifying the struct like this as I don't need all the data from the API response.
+To do this, consider these fields (`latitude`, `longitude`), then modify the struct like this as I don't need other data from the API response.

 ```rust
 #[derive(Deserialize, Debug)]